Plan Your Trip

 Activity: Walk off your food coma by walking along the Riverfront.
 Nearby Renaissance Park features outdoor art, historic markers and a somewhat out-of-place green hill that people slide down on cardboard in warmer months.
-Coolidge Park offers a 100-year-old carousel, a water splash park and beautiful views of the river.
-Walk over the Walnut Street Bridge for one of Chattanooga’s best views.
+Coolidge Park offers a 100-year-old carousel, a water splash park, and beautiful views of the Tennessee River.
+Walk across the Walnut Street Bridge for one of Chattanooga’s best views.

 Lunch: The Chattanooga Market (open April-November)

 On Sundays from 11 a.m. to 4 p.m., the Chattanooga Market pulls double-duty as both entertainment and lunch.
 When you witness its bazaar-like atmosphere you’ll understand why Frommer’s rated the market as one of the top 10 in the country.
 In front, local farmers set up shop to offer the very freshest from their fields.
 Go a little further and you’ll find glass blowers, photographers, wood workers, furniture makers, jewelry artists, soap makers, artisan food producers and more selling their wares.
 Every single vendor must be from within a 100-mile radius and selling only handmade goods (so no cheesy, mass-produced stuff).
 In the very back, Chattanooga food trucks pull up to serve some of the city’s best street food, which you can enjoy at the metal tables in front of the live band (if you can find a seat).
 It can get crowded, but it's worth every second.

 Dinner: Easy Bistro

 Chef/owner Erik Niel melds the best of his home state (Louisiana) with the bounty of local farmers in his French Bistro-style restaurant.
-The sophisticated black-and-white ambiance at Easy Bistro is balanced with unpretentiously delicious food, from authentic Raw Bar oysters and crab legs to hearty Steak Frites.
+The sophisticated black-and-white ambiance at Easy Bistro is balanced with unpretentiously delicious food, from authentic Raw Bar oysters to hearty Steak Frites.
 Regardless of your dinner decision, make sure you sample one of the restaurant’s craft cocktails, which feature house-made seasonal liquor infusions.

 Thinking Outside the Restaurant: If you have time, round out your food-centric trip with an out-of-the-box experience.

 Farmer’s Markets - If you rent a house you can prepare your own dinner with local produce by visiting one of Chattanooga’s many farmer’s markets happening throughout the week and weekend.